 - If, upon investigation by the faculty member, the student has been found to be responsible, the student will be notified by the faculty member in writing by means of the student plagiarism report.
 If the student has been found not responsible, the report will be expunged.

 - If the student is found responsible, the student will be offered an opportunity to sign the report.
 If the student does not accept the finding of responsibility, the student has the option of appealing the decision to the appropriate division dean.

 - The student receives a copy of the report, signed or unsigned, and the faculty member keeps a copy of the report as part of the class record and forwards the report to the Vice President of Academic and Student Affairs and a copy to the appropriate division dean.

 Students found to have engaged in plagiarism based on the evidence may be subject to, but not limited to, the following sanctions that are to be imposed by the faculty member:

 - Receive a grade of zero for the assignment.

 - Receive a grade of F for the course.

-- Refer the case to the Vice President of Academic Affairs for further action through the student disciplinary procedures.
+- Refer the case to the Vice President of Academic and Student Affairs for further action through the student disciplinary procedures.

-If the case is referred for student disciplinary action, the faculty member agrees that the disposition of the case including the imposition of any sanctions or actions will be determined by the committee.
-At the faculty member’s discretion, a temporary file will be maintained in the vice president of academic affairs’ office outlining the facts of the incident and its resolution.
-This record will be maintained for the duration of the student’s enrollment not to exceed two years.
+If the case is referred for student disciplinary action, the faculty member agrees that the disposition of the case, including the imposition of any sanctions or actions, will be determined by the committee.
+At the faculty member’s discretion, a temporary file will be maintained in the Vice President of Academic and Student Affairs’ office outlining the facts of the incident and its resolution.
+This record will be maintained for the duration of the student’s enrollment, not to exceed two years.
 If the student drops out and does not enroll for the succeeding semester, the student retains the right to appeal the decision for a period not to exceed 12 months.